“Cheers to the New Year and another chance for us to get it right.” Oprah

 If you’re like me, you might just have a drawer full of random bits of paper.
 Or two drawers.
 Or maybe a room whose door is best left closed.
 That’s fine for collection—terrible for recall.

 Instead, use a free system like Evernote.
-With this tool you can keep all your ideas, articles, To-Do lists and reminder notes in one place.
+This is among the best blogging tools for beginners!
+You can keep all your ideas, articles, To-Do lists and reminder notes in one place.
 Evernote syncs quickly with your smartphone, laptop and desktop and with the paid version you can access your information off line.

 There’s no need to rummage through the junk drawer, trying to find that great idea you had last week.
 Instead, simply open the app and everything will be there.